laimaretto/taskAutom/README.md

 # README #

-This idea was born because of the need for a simple tool in order to automate execution of simple configuration teamplates on Nokia SROS based routers.
+This idea was born because of a need for a simple tool in order to automate execution of simple configuration teamplates on Nokia SROS based routers.
 The idea was to have data on a CSV file and the configuration templates written in pure Python.
 Configuration scripts would be the result of these templates being rendered with the CSV data.

 ## Setup ##